The weather in

 Sea temperature

-The months with the warmest seawater in Cozumel are July through
+The months with the warmest seawater are July through

 October, with an average sea temperature of 29°C (84.2°F).

-Note: Water temperature between 25°C (77°F) and 29°C (84.2°F) is perceived as agreeably warm, making all water activities enjoyable without the risk of discomfort over lengthy durations.
+Note: Water temperature between 25°C (77°F) and 29°C (84.2°F) provides warmth and pleasure, making water activities enjoyable for lengthened periods without feeling uncomfortable.

 Daylight